piater/uinputchars/README.md

 option to pass them on the command line because this would make them appear in the process table.

+### Notes

+  * Applications receiving events from `/dev/uinput` must be given time to process them.
+This is achieved by brief sleeps that can be adjusted via command-line options.

-The current implementation only accepts ISO-8859-1 characters (encoded as specified by the locale).
+  * The current implementation only accepts ISO-8859-1 characters (encoded as specified by the locale).
 Depending on the kernel keymap in use, only a subset of them may be accessible.

-The uinputchars utility needs to retrieve the kernel keymap and to write into `/dev/uinput`; both will generally require root rights.
+  * The uinputchars utility needs to retrieve the kernel keymap and to write into `/dev/uinput`; both will generally require root rights.
 	It is recommended to configure this in `/etc/sudoers`.

-Applications receiving events from `/dev/uinput` must be given time to process them.
-This is achieved by brief sleeps that can be adjusted via command-line options.
+  * The `uinput` device is not the same as the real keyboard and may have a different keymap associated with it.
+For example, in [sway](https://github.com/swaywm/sway), configure all inputs to use the same keymap (e.g., `input "*" xkb_layout de`), not just the actual keyboard, to include `/dev/uinput`.

 ## Installation